ethantjackson/Timer/README.md

 This timer application utilizes the QT framwork and is written in C++

-*The Windows application executable can be found in releaseTimer*
+functionality can be seen at https://www.youtube.com/watch?v=0n8ldqn4rQk&ab_channel=EthanJackson